Skip to main content

 Academic Conduct

 Plagiarism – presenting someone else’s ideas as your own, either verbatim or recast in your own words – is a serious academic offense with serious consequences.
-Please familiarize yourself with the discussion of plagiarism in SCampus in Part B, Section 11, “Behavior Violating University Standards”.
+Please familiarize yourself with the discussion of plagiarism in SCampus in Part B, Section 11, “Behavior Violating University Standards.”
 Other forms of academic dishonesty are equally unacceptable.
-See additional information in SCampus and university policies on scientific misconduct.
+See additional information in SCampus and university policies on research and scholarship misconduct.

 Discrimination, sexual assault, intimate partner violence, stalking, and harassment are prohibited by the university.
-You are encouraged to report all incidents to the Office of Equity and Diversity/Title IX Office and/or to the Department of Public Safety.
+You are encouraged to report all incidents to the Office of Equity and Diversity /Title IX Office and/or to the Department of Public Safety.
 This is important for the health and safety of the whole USC community.
 Faculty and staff must report any information regarding an incident to the Title IX Coordinator who will provide outreach and information to the affected party.
-The sexual assault resource center webpage fully describes reporting options.
-Relationship and Sexual Violence Services provides 24/7 confidential support.
+Reporting options can be found on the Office of Equity and Diversity / Title IX Office website.

 Support Systems